×

 (4-week term)

 Take your DIY skills to the next level.
 Build on our Beginners DIY Clubs to start planning projects and get them finished.
-Learn to use Power tools to expand your DIY possibilities.
+Learn to use more Power tools to expand your DIY possibilities.

 Very hands-on and confidence-building.